leomotors/Mini-Vector-Calculator/README.md

 * Project a vector on another

-* Find area of parrallelogram under two vectors.
+* Find area of parrallelogram under two vectors

-* Import and Export Vector Data
+* Import Vector Data from and Export to Files

+* Support 3 Languages: English, Thai, Japanese

 ## Compatibility